 of the ﬁrst born girls, and the Sons model reports the diﬀerences of the ﬁrst born sons.

-G1 δ Intelligence → Gen2 Dif AFI.
+G1 Intelligence Difference → Gen2 AFI Differences.
 Generation 1 sister diﬀerences in standardized AFQT scores were used to predict Gen2 diﬀerences of gender standardized AFI, controlling for Generation 1 sister averages of standardized AFQT scores and

-Gen2 averages of gender standardized AFI.
+Gen2 averages of gender standardized AFI (to account for between-family variance).
+Table 6?
 Table 15 on page 35 displays the results by Generation 2 linking method.
 The Mixed model reports the averages and diﬀerences of the ﬁrst borns of each sister (n = 336), the Daughters model reports the averages and diﬀerences of the ﬁrst born girls (n = 258), and the Sons model reports the averages and diﬀerences of the ﬁrst born sons (n = 278).
 All three models reveal similar results.
-Generation 2 averages of gender standardized AFI were signiﬁcant predictors of Gen2 diﬀerences in gender standardized AFI (p < .01), across all three linking methods.
+Generation 2 averages of gender standardized AFI (between-family measures) were signiﬁcant predictors of Gen2 diﬀerences in gender standardized AFI (p < .01), across all three linking methods.
 A one unit increase in the average gender standardized AFI predicted ≈ 0.34 increase in

 average Gen2 AFI diﬀerence, controlling for all over variables in the model.

 In the Sons model, the Generation 1 sister average of standardized AFQT scores was a signiﬁcant predictor of diﬀerences in Gen2 AFI (p < .01).
 A one unit increase in the average standardized intelligence of the children’s mothers predicted ≈ .0083 decrease in the AFI diﬀerence between siblings.
-All other variables were not signiﬁcant, including all kin diﬀerence variables.
+All other variables were not signiﬁcant, including all kin diﬀerence variables (the within-family measures).
 The adjusted R2 varied slightly by Generation 2 linking method (Mixed = .066, Daughters = .072, Sons = .106).

 Gen2 Dif Intelligence → Gen2 Dif AFI.
-Gen2 cousin diﬀerences in standardized ability scores were used to predict Gen2 diﬀerences of gender standardized AFI, controlling for Gen2 cousin averages of standardized ability scores and gender standardized AFI.
+Gen2 cousin diﬀerences in standardized intellectual ability scores were used to predict Gen2 diﬀerences of gender standardized AFI, controlling for Gen2 cousin averages of standardized ability scores and gender standardized AFI.
 Table ?? on page ?? displays the results by Generation 2 linking method.
 The Mixed model reports the averages and diﬀerences of the ﬁrst borns of each sister (n = 291), the Daughters model reports the averages and diﬀerences of the ﬁrst born girls (n = 223), and the Sons model reports the averages and diﬀerences of the

 ﬁrst born sons (n = 238).
 All three models reveal similar results.
 Gen2 averages of gender standardized AFI were signiﬁcant predictors of Generation 2 diﬀerences in gender standardized AFI (p < .01), across all three linking methods.
-A one unit increase in the average gender standardized AFI predicted ≈ 0.38 increase in average Gen2 AFI diﬀerence, controlling for all over variables in the model.
+A one unit increase in the average gender standardized AFI predicted ≈ 0.38 months?
+Years? increase in average Gen2 AFI diﬀerence, controlling for all over variables in the model.

 In the Sons model, the Generation 2 cousin average of standardized ability scores was a signiﬁcant predictor of diﬀerences in Generation 2 AFI (p < .05).
 A one unit increase in the average standardized intelligence of the children predicted ≈ .107 decrease in the AFI diﬀerence between siblings.
 All other variables were not signiﬁcant, including all kin diﬀerence variables.
 The adjusted R2 varied slightly by Generation 2 linking method (Mixed = .103, Daughters = .121, Sons = .132).

 Joint Dif Intelligence → Gen2 Dif AFI.
-Generation 1 sister diﬀerences in standardized AFQT scores and Gen2 cousin diﬀerences in standardized ability scores were used to predict Generation 2 diﬀerences of gender standardized AFI, controlling for Generation 1 sister averages of standardized AFQT scores, Gen2 cousin averages of
+Generation 1 sister diﬀerences in standardized AFQT scores and Gen2 cousin diﬀerences in standardized intellectual ability scores were used to predict Generation 2 diﬀerences of gender standardized AFI, controlling for Generation 1 sister averages of standardized AFQT scores, Gen2 cousin averages of

 standardized ability scores, and Gen2 cousin averages of gender standardized AFI.